scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         compacted when they are opened.
     -   Add a new preference item (SeekCharacter) to allow users to control which character will be displayed when opening a new font.
-Normally FontForge displays 'A', but that's a bit latin-alphabet-centric.
+Normally websharpstudios displays 'A', but that's a bit latin-alphabet-centric.
     -   If palettes were not docked, then a complicated series of events could lead to a crash after closing a TilePath (Math kerning,